-Parameters Description Сору Copies the selected functions to the clipboard.
+Parameter Description Сору Copies the selected functions to the clipboard.
 Cut The selected functions are copied to the clipboard and are marked for deletion.
 The functions are only deleted once they have effectively been inserted (i.e. pasted) into another schedule.
 Switching points using these functions will be deleted.
-Replace function Allows users to replace a selected function with another function.
+Replace function Allows the selected function to be replaced with another function.
 All switching points using the source function are modified in order to match the target function.
 If the target function is already linked to the schedule, the source function's allocation is deleted.
 Remove function Deletes the function's allocation link to the schedule.
 Switching points using this function will be deleted.
 Authorizations Opens the Permissions dialog.
 Help Activates online help.

-9. Properties
+9 Properties